Geranium

 substances, among other things.

-[0007] EP 0 589 921 B 1 relates to thick and/or dry plant extracts
+[0007] EP 0 589 921 B 1 relates to thick and/or dry plant

-not all of the volatile drug ingredients of liquid extracts may be
+the problem that not all of the volatile drug ingredients of

-contained in the resulting thick and/or dry extracts due to
+liquid extracts may be contained in the resulting thick and/or

-evaporation of the solvent in case of conventional drying.
-In
+dry extracts due to evaporation of the solvent in case of

-addition, the extracts disclosed may contain pharmaceutical
+conventional drying.
+In addition, the extracts disclosed may

-excipients, carrier media and/or disintegrants.
-Preferred
+contain pharmaceutical excipients, carrier media and/or

-substances cited are, among others, mono- and/or polysaccharides
+disintegrants.
+Preferred substances cited are, among others,

-derivatives.
-The addition of the excipients which takes place
+derivatives, starch and starch derivatives.
+The addition of the

-after removing the solvent of the original liquid extracts has the
+excipients which takes place after removing the solvent of the

-object of preventing the escape of volatile components to any
+of volatile components to any significant extent during the

-significant extent during the subsequent processing to obtain
+subsequent processing to obtain pharmaceuticals.

 [0008] EP 1 037 647 B 2 relates to dry medicinal plant extracts